finos/fin-ocr/CONTRIBUTE.md

 Report](https://github.com/discoverfinancial/fin-ocr/issues).

 ## Documentation
-Currently, the bulk of the FIN-OCR documentation lives in the code and in the [README](./README.md).
+Currently, the bulk of the fin-ocr documentation lives in the code and in the [README](./README.md).

 If you find gaps, issues or can suggest improvements in our documentation, please submit an [Issue/Feature Report](https://github.com/discoverfinancial/fin-ocr/issues).